 Airbnb account deactivation refers to the termination of a host’s account by Airbnb due to a violation of the company’s terms and conditions or any other reasons deemed inappropriate by the platform.
 When your account is deactivated, you lose access to all your listings and reservation information, which can be a huge blow to your short-term rental business.

-In this article, we’ll take a deep dive into the world of Airbnb account deactivation, including the reasons why it happens, the consequences, and what you can do to avoid it.
+In this article, we’ll take a deep dive into the world of Airbnb profile deactivation, including the reasons why it happens, the consequences, and what you can do to avoid it.
 We’ll also provide a step-by-step guide on what to do if your account gets deactivated so that you can get back to hosting guests in no time.

 All Airbnb accounts must adhere to the platform’s community standards.
+Other sites have similar listings and similar policies, which means they can also deactivate your account if they see fit.

 By verifying this information, Airbnb aims to ensure that hosts are who they say they are, and that their listings are accurate and trustworthy for guests.